lexborisov/myhtml/README.md

 MyHTML is a fast HTML Parser using Threads implemented as a pure C99 library with no outside dependencies.

+This is one of module of the project [Modest]

 ## Now

 ```text